Easy Keto Chaffle Recipe – Crispy Low-Carb Waffles

 Do chaffles taste eggy?

-Using egg whites instead of whole eggs yields chaffles with minimal egg flavor or dense texture from the egg yolk fat.
-They cook up light and crispy, showcasing the flavor of the cheese.
+They could, especially if you are sensitive to egg tastes.
+But, using egg whites, as I mentioned, instead of whole eggs yields chaffles with minimal egg flavor or dense texture from the egg yolk fat.

 How long do chaffles last?